 Nowadays, accurate translation of texts for the ECHR requires legal knowledge rather than linguistic expertise, as AI software covers the linguistic part of the work well.
 Of course, the translator must be more or less fluent in the target language and be able to work carefully and methodically with the texts to correct the inevitable errors of the AI.
 Nevertheless, good translation of this type of text has always required specific legal knowledge.
 That is why I have never come across good translations done by translators alone.
 I had to spend a lot of time correcting and, in some cases, redoing the translations I received.
 Eventually, I concluded that it was better to do the translations myself from scratch.
 Although I have met non-legal translators who were able to produce high quality legal translations, they all worked for governments or international organisations.
 For applicants to the ECHR, their services are almost out of reach.

-The cost of my translations in euros is the total number of characters in the translated text divided by 30.
-For example, translating a text of 6,000 characters would cost €200.
+The cost of my translations in euros is the total number of characters in the translated text divided by 60.
+For example, translating a text of 6,000 characters would cost €100.
 6,000 characters is about three and a half pages of standard text in 12-point font, one and a half spacing and wide margins (texts for the ECHR are usually formatted in this way).
 An application form can rarely contain more than 30,000 characters, even if all the available space is used for the statement of facts, the substantiation of the alleged violations, and the proof of fulfilment of the admissibility criteria.
-Accordingly, the cost of translating an application form can rarely exceed €1,000.
-If the application form is half empty, which is quite common, the cost of translation would be around €500.
-At the same time, the minimum translation cost is €100, even if the number of characters is less than 3,000, to cover the processing of your order.
+Accordingly, the cost of translating an application form can rarely exceed €500.
+If the application form is half empty, which is quite common, the cost of translation would be around €250.

 I can usually find time to translate up to 10,000 characters on any given day.
 The number of days required for the translation is calculated by dividing the total number of characters by 10,000, rounding up, and adding two days for order processing.
 For example, the translation of a text of 15,000 characters will be completed within four days of receipt of payment.
 Suppose I need more time in a certain period.
 In that case, I will always give you a reasonable and specific completion date ahead of time.
 Please let me know in the field for comments if you need the translation sooner.
 I will then respond if I can accommodate your request.